 * Applicants are considered to be a native speaker of English if they are from Australia, Canada (with exception of Quebec), Ireland, New Zealand, Singapore, UK, USA or South Africa.

 Months of entry

-Giftedness is more than IQ.
-Physical, musical, social and creative abilities are also involved.
-You will study how personal characteristics – like motivation and performance anxiety – abilities, and surroundings influence each other.
-You will learn how to identify the needs of a gifted pupil.
-You will test your gut feeling with research results.
+Giftedness is more than IQ, it also includes physical, musical, social and creative abilities.
+The Master's specialisation in Pedagogical Sciences focuses on how personal characteristics – like motivation and performance anxiety – abilities, and surroundings influence each other.
+You will learn how to identify the needs of a gifted pupil and test your instincts with research results.
 You will be critical of both your field and your own talents and talent development.
 You will investigate the conflict between stimulating talent and being fearful of doing so.
-Do we want people to excel?
-Do we dare to want it?

 *This is a specialisation of the Master's in Pedagogical Sciences.

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.

 There are various scholarships available for studying at Radboud University.
 Some of the opportunities are described below.
 A full list, including detailed information, can be found on our scholarships and grants page at our website.